KatelynGreene/stats133/README.md

 * Leaflets & urban codes ---> Katelyn /Anisha
 * Commenting --> Everyone
 * Geographic sorting --> Anisha

-* DCounty reference and Pollution
+* Note that the source of the County reference table does not refer to a live table anymore (404 error at US Census site)

-*Note that the source of the County reference table does not refer to a live table anymore (404 error at US Census site)
+* Filter out outlier values?

-Katelyn:
+  tree_data<-tree_data%>%rename(FIPSCode=FIPS)%>%filter(TreeCanopyCover<.55)

-Kana: C:\\Users\\kanay\\Documents\\R\\stat133\\AllStates\\
+*USACountyEduAttainment

-Anisha: /Users/anishakumar/Documents/Stats133/RStudioFiles/Stats133Project/AllStates/
+  * Should the variables include all the variables besides bachelors?